jlu5/SupyPlugins/PkgInfo/README.md

-Fetches package information from the repositories of Debian, Arch Linux, Linux Mint, and Ubuntu.
+Fetches package information from the repositories of Debian, Arch Linux, Linux Mint, Fedora, CentOS, and Ubuntu.

 This plugin uses the following APIs:
 - For Debian and Ubuntu, Debian's [madison.php](//qa.debian.org/madison.php) (used by the `vlist` command)
 - For Arch Linux and its AUR, [AurJson](//wiki.archlinux.org/index.php/AurJson) and the [Arch Linux Web Interface](//wiki.archlinux.org/index.php/Official_Repositories_Web_Interface)
+- For Fedora, the official PkgDB API: https://admin.fedoraproject.org/pkgdb/api/

 Everything else is parsed as HTML using the Beautiful Soup 4 library.